LB01 Label Positioning

 3. Clickable Labels

-• Available in vertical orientation with left/right positions
+• Available in vertical mode with left/right positions

 Live Demo